rodrigo-pozo/rodrigo-pozo.github.io/CUSTOMIZE.md

 ## Creating new pages

 You can create new pages by adding new Markdown files in the [\_pages](_pages/) directory.
 The easiest way to do this is to copy an existing page and modify it.
+You can choose the layout of the page by changing the [layout](https://jekyllrb.com/docs/layouts/) attribute in the [frontmatter](https://jekyllrb.com/docs/front-matter/) of the Markdown file, and also the path to access it by changing the [permalink](https://jekyllrb.com/docs/permalinks/) attribute.
+You can also add new layouts in the [\_layouts](_layouts/) directory if you feel the need for it.
 To have the page be displayed for different languages, simply create one markdown file with the same name in each language.
 It is possible to [use different permalinks per language](https://github.com/untra/polyglot?tab=readme-ov-file#using-different-permalinks-per-language) if you want to.
-You can choose the layout of the page in the [frontmatter](https://jekyllrb.com/docs/front-matter/) of the Markdown file.
-You can also add new layouts in the [\_layouts](_layouts/) directory if you feel the need for it.

 ## Creating new blog posts